 This root-cause approach means your care plan is designed to support your whole metabolic system, not just one symptom at a time.

-In the context of insulin resistance and pre-diabetes, they are often used as part of a larger plan that includes lifestyle changes and other therapies.
+In the context of insulin resistance and pre-diabetes, peptides are used as part of a larger plan that includes lifestyle changes and other therapies, never as a stand-alone cure.
+Within the metabolic options at our signal-based peptide therapies, one mitochondrial peptide stands out for blood sugar support.

 Key Peptides Used at AgeRejuvenation

 At AgeRejuvenation, providers may recommend specific peptides to support insulin sensitivity and body composition.
-Peptide therapy is tailored to your lab results and medical history, not chosen from a one-size list.
+Each protocol is tailored to your lab results and medical history, not chosen from a one-size list.

-• CJC 1295 works alongside Sermorelin by prolonging the effect of growth hormone-releasing signals, helping to create a more favorable environment for fat loss and metabolic health.
+CJC-1295 works alongside Sermorelin by prolonging growth hormone-releasing signals, helping to create a more favorable environment for fat loss and metabolic health.

-• In some cases, peptides are combined with other tools already used at the clinic, such as red light therapy, which may support mitochondrial function and overall metabolic wellness.
+In some cases, peptides are combined with other supportive tools already used at the clinic that may aid mitochondrial function and overall metabolic wellness.

 What Treatment Looks Like in Real Life